Check the upcoming programs and events at our libraries.

 Need a hand with your smartphone?
 Would you like to read or listen to books on your tablet?
 Or send a text, use social media or download an app?

-Tech Chat is an informal information session where you will be able to relax with some afternoon tea while learning about your smartphone, tablet or other mobile device.
+Tech Chat is an informal information session where you will be able to ask questions and learn about your smartphone, tablet or other mobile device.

 Consider.
 Reflect.
 Share.
 Repeat.